 - friend of family

-Executors will need to be around after your death, so avoid old people and people who live at a great distance.
+Executors will need to be around after your death, so avoid older people and people who live at a great distance.

 Consider how old your executors will be in ten years' time.
-If you choose someone who is 60 now, she might be 75 when she has the responsibility you give to her of looking after a trust!
+If you choose someone who is 60 now, they might be 75 when they have the responsibility of looking after a trust!
 There is not much point in choosing someone now aged over 60.

 Who you choose will also depend on: